Lithuania in the Eurovision Song Contest 2013: "Eurovizijos" dainų konkurso nacionalinė atranka

 "Eurovizijos" dainų konkurso nacionalinė atranka (Eurovision Song Contest national selection) was the national final format developed by LRT in order to select Lithuania's entry for the Eurovision Song Contest 2013.
 The competition involved an eight-week-long process that commenced on 3 November 2012 and concluded with a winning song and artist on 20 December 2012.
 The ten shows took place at the LRT studios in Vilnius and were hosted by Andrius Rožickas.
-The shows were broadcast on LRT televizija, LRT Lituanica and LRT Radijas as well as online via the broadcaster's website lrt.lt.
-The final was also streamed online at the official Eurovision Song Contest website eurovision.tv.
+The shows were broadcast on LRT televizija, LRT Lituanica, and LRT Radijas, as well as online via the broadcaster's website lrt.lt.
+The final was also streamed online on the official Eurovision Song Contest website eurovision.tv.

 Format

 The 2013 competition involved 39 entries and consisted of ten shows.
-The first two shows were the introductory shows where the competing entries were announced.
-The third to seventh shows were the heats consisting of seven or eight entries each.
-The top three entries proceeded in the competition from each heat, while LRT also selected three wildcard acts out of the remaining non-qualifying acts from the heats.
-The eighth and ninth shows were the competition's semi-finals where nine entries participated in each show and the top four proceeded to the final.
+The first two shows were the introductory shows, where the competing artists covered Lithuanian and foreign hit songs.
+The third to seventh shows were the heats, consisting of seven or eight entries each.
+The top three entries from each heat proceeded in the competition, while LRT also selected three wildcard acts out of the remaining non-qualifying acts from the heats.
+The eighth and ninth shows were the competition's semi-finals, where nine entries participated in each show and the top four from each proceeded to the final.
 In the final, the winner was selected from the remaining eight entries over two rounds of voting.
 The first round results selected the top three entries, while the second round determined the winner.

-The results of each of the five shows were determined by the votes from a jury panel and public televoting.
+The results of each of the five heats were determined by a jury panel and public televoting.
 The qualifiers during the semi-finals and the first round of the final were determined by the 50/50 combination of votes from the jury and public.
-The ranking developed by both streams of voting was converted to points from 1-8, 10 and 12 and assigned based on the number of competing songs in the respective show.
+The ranking developed by both streams of voting was converted to points from 1–8, 10 and 12 and assigned based on the number of competing songs in the respective show.
 The public could vote through telephone and SMS voting.
 Ties were decided in favour of the entry that received the most points from the jury.
 In the second round of the final, only the jury voted.
-The jury panel in the heats and semi-finals consisted of four members, while the jury panel in the final consisted of seven-members.

 Competing entries

 LRT opened a submission period on 12 September 2012 for artists and songwriters to submit their entries with the deadline on 1 October 2012.
+Both artists and songwriters could also apply separately.
 The 39 entries selected for the competition were announced during the introductory shows on 20 and 27 October 2012.
 Among the artists was previous Lithuanian Eurovision contestant Linas Adomaitis, who represented Lithuania in 2004.

+Jury members

+The jury panel in all shows consisted of 20 members.
+Four of the members commented on the performances in the heats and the semi-finals, while seven of the members commented on the performances in the final.